 T ax season always brings questions with it.
-Usually, these questions are things you have to look up every year, just to be sure.
-You find your search history full of searches like, “What’s a tax bracket?
+Usually, these questions are things you have to look up every year just to be sure.
+Your search history is full of searches like “What’s a tax bracket?
 How do I file my taxes?
 Where should I file my taxes this year?”

 Filing taxes in 2023 brings even more questions than usual.
-The COVID pandemic continuing all the way through 2021 means the government made some financial changes in the last year.
+The government made some financial changes in the last year.
 These changes have included the child tax credit, stimulus payments, and changing deadlines.

 Most people who find filing a tax return difficult and stressful aren’t well-prepared for tax season.
 When you have everything ready, filing your tax return can be quick and easy.
 So what do you need to file your tax return?

 Well, first, you’ll need some official forms for your income.
 These can include W-2s, W-4s, 1099s.
 These forms are usually sent to you by your employer, though 1099s are for self-employed people.

 Income forms let the IRS know how much money you made in the previous year.
 This helps them to sort you into a tax bracket and determines how much you’ll pay in taxes.
 (More on that later.)

 Next, you might need some deduction forms.
 These can include 1098s, 1095s, and 1040-As.
 These forms record how much money you spend on things considered “tax-deductible”.
 “Tax-deductible” means this amount will be removed from your income, which can lower you by a tax bracket, so you pay less in taxes.

 Finally, you’ll put all of this info into Form 1040.
 There are a few different versions of this form, depending on your primary income source.

 The better prepared you are to check the boxes on your form 1040, the easier filing taxes will be.
 You might have other forms to fill out depending on your situation, so ask your tax expert about any special circumstances.